zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 ### Case Sensitivity

 We consider that we're able to apply all regexes as not case sensitive or that all events are lowercased in a log pipeline before indexing in SIEM/LM system.

+### Framework coverage
+For fuzzing and deep exploration of the numerous tuning options for each obfuscation category, it is recommended that the individual functions be used directly outside of the Invoke-DOSfuscation function wrapper.

 ## Tasks